PaRappa: Development

-PaRappa is presented as a square-headed dog with oversized eyes and black floppy ears sticking out from under an orange knit cap.
-He wears a blue sleeveless shirt, dark blue baggy pants, and sneakers.
+PaRappa is presented as a square-headed dog with oversized eyes and black floppy ears sticking out from under an orange beanie.
+He wears a blue sleeveless shirt, dark blue baggy pants, and red sneakers.
 PaRappa's co-creators are Masaya Matsuura, a musician and video game designer who founded the Japanese video game company NanaOn-Sha, and Rodney Greenblat, a graphic artist and illustrator who worked in children's books prior to his involvement in the video game industry.
 The name PaRappa originated as a word play meaning flat or paper thin in Japanese, which references the character's physical nature.
 PaRappa is voiced by hip hop artist Dred Foxx in all video game appearances, including the 2012 crossover fighting game PlayStation All-Stars Battle Royale.
 In the Japan-exclusive anime, Miyu Irino was PaRappa's voice actor.

 In an interview with Game Developer, Greenblat described Matsuura as PaRappa's "father", and himself as the character's "mother".
 During the early-to-mid 1990s, Greenblat was given numerous creative work opportunities by Sony Interactive Entertainment after he gained some recognition for his flair in creating cute characters that appeal to Japanese consumers.
 On one occasion, a Sony employee who was connected to the company's licensing group invited Greenblat to meet Matsuura's team, who were developing an experimental video game for the then-upcoming PlayStation console.
 At the time, Matsuura was aware of Greenblat's work from his past children's books and CD-ROM projects, and was already using placeholder characters from Greenblat's 1993 CD-ROM game Dazzeloids for the project.
-Greenblat noted that the team already knew they wanted to a rap music game, and they were looking for someone to handle its artistic side.
+Greenblat noted that the team already knew they wanted to make a rap music game, and they were looking for someone to handle its artistic side.
 Matsuura invited Greenblat to work on the project, a call and response game where different musical samples could be plugged in and played to a rhythm like a DJ box, and its characters would be animated to the rhythm.